 If beauty is in the eye of the beholder, then how can we define what is beautiful in York?

-Join in the conversation at a richly illustrated panel discussion from Fairfax House – recognised by many as one of the most beautiful Georgian Townhouses in England, so a perfect context for addressing the concept of beauty.
+Join in the conversation at a richly illustrated panel discussion from the Civic Trust's Fairfax House – recognised by many as one of the most beautiful Georgian Townhouses in England - and so a perfect context for addressing the concept of beauty!

 This event is hosted live on Zoom.
 You’ll receive a link to join a couple of days before the event takes place and a reminder an hour before.
 During the event, you can ask questions via a Q&A function but audience cameras and microphones will remain muted throughout.

 About the speakers